firmai/ImputeGAP/README.md

 ### pip

-To install the latest version of ImputeGAP from PyPI, run the following command:
+To install/update the latest version of ImputeGAP, run the following command:

 ```bash
 pip install imputegap